Champ Ferguson: Trial and hanging

 At the war's end, Ferguson disbanded his men and returned home to his farm.
 As soon as the Union troops learned of his return, they arrested him and took him to Nashville, where he was tried by a military court for 53 murders.
 Ferguson's trial attracted national attention and soon became a major media event.
 One of Ferguson's main adversaries on the Union side, David "Tinker Dave" Beatty, testified against him.
-Just as Ferguson had led a guerrilla band against any real or presumed Unionists, Beatty led a guerrilla band against any real or presumed Confederates.
+Just as Ferguson had led a guerrilla band against any real or presumed Unionists, Beatty led a guerrilla band against any real or presumed Confederates, committing similar murders as Ferguson, including his brother-in-law George Franklin in 1864.
 Both did their best to ambush and kill the other.
 Ferguson acknowledged that his band had killed many of the victims named and said he had killed over 100 men himself.
 He insisted this conduct was simply part of his duty as a soldier.

 A notorious incident was Ferguson and his guerrilla band's involvement in killing wounded Union men and prisoners after the Battle of Saltville.
 The victims were members of the all-black 5th United States Colored Cavalry and their white officers.
 Ferguson and his men were charged with murdering the wounded in their hospital beds.
 Only the arrival of Thomas' Legion of Cherokee Indians and Highlanders had prevented the complete slaughter of the prisoners.
 As soon as Ferguson learned that regular Confederates had arrived, he left with his men.

 On October 10, 1865, Ferguson was found guilty and sentenced to hang.
 He made a statement in response to the verdict:

 I am yet and will die a Rebel … I killed a good many men, of course, but I never killed a man who I did not know was seeking my life. … I had always heard that the Federals would not take me prisoner, but would shoot me down wherever they found me.
 That is what made me kill more than I otherwise would have done.
 I repeat that I die a Rebel out and out, and my last request is that my body be removed to White County, Tennessee, and be buried in good Rebel soil.